borglab/gtsam/cython/README.md

 Note: Currently there's some issue with including eigency in requirements.txt

 - Build and install gtsam using cmake with GTSAM_INSTALL_CYTHON_TOOLBOX enabled
-Note: By default, the wrapped module will be installed in
+Note: The wrapped module will be installed to GTSAM_CYTHON_INSTALL_PATH, which is by default: <your CMAKE_INSTALL_PREFIX>/cython
-<your_installation_folder>/gtsam_cython.
-Change that in GTSAM_CYTHON_TOOLBOX_PATH

 UNIT TESTS